Opinion: Why I can’t wait to spend Christmas alone this year

 I’ve helped my friends decide what to buy their partners while looking at my own shorter (albeit cheaper) present list, wishing I had someone for whom I could put thought, care and effort into the perfect present.

-I’ve seen colleagues phoning their other halves at the end of the work Christmas party, after we’ve all soaked our insides with lukewarm mulled wine and room-temperature prosecco, saying, “Yep, we’re done, where shall I meet you?”.
+I’ve seen colleagues phoning their other halves at the end of the work Christmas party, after we’ve all soaked our insides with lukewarm mulled wine and room-temperature prosecco, saying, “Yep, we’re done, where shall I meet you?”

 I’ve thought about how much I’d love to go and meet someone who’ll help me walk in a straight line back from the tube, who’ll make sure I drink a pint of water before bed – and who’ll be there when I wake up.